HRDAG/snap/README.md

 # A bit more detail.[^1]
 **snap** is short for "snapshot."
 The point of snap is to separate the version control of data from source code.
 Version control systems are not good at handling big files (i.e., >1MB), so we don't keep them on github.
 Furthermore, much of our data is confidential, and we don't want to put it on a github server.
-Using snap for data, and github for code, we are able to segregate most (maybe all) of the actual data so it continues to live on our secure server at Benetech (maintained by Scott) rather than in git.
+Using snap for data, and github for code, we are able to segregate most (maybe all) of the actual data so it continues to live on our server 'eleanor' at HRDAG (maintained by Scott and Patrick) rather than in git.